 The same goes for actress Zendaya.
-Even though she too has beautiful curly hair, it’s very fine.
+Even though she too has beautiful curly hair, her natural hair is very fine.
 Therefore, she typically wears wigs, making this a bit of a signature move.
-Here she is with a full head of black, curly weaves.
+Here she is sporting a full head of black, curly weaves.

-When it comes to prices, it all depends on a few things – whether you chose natural or synthetic hair, the salon where you had the procedure, how long it took, and so on.
+When it comes to prices, it all depends on several things – whether you chose natural or synthetic hair, the salon where you plan to have the procedure, how long the whole procedure took, and so on.
 Try to get an estimate before you sit down in the chair.

-Another non-natural color which you can try is this amazing shade of green.
-It’s a perfect color for summer but it can transition into autumn as well if you adapt your clothes, makeup, and accessories.
+Another non-natural color that you can try is this amazing shade of green.
+It’s a perfect color for summer but it can transition into autumn as well if you properly adapt your clothes, makeup, and accessories.

-17. The Long Bob with a Sew in Weave
+17. Shoulder Length Long Bob with a Sew-In Weave

-Sew in weaves don’t necessarily have to be used for long haircuts.
+Sew-in weaves don’t necessarily have to be used for long haircuts.
 You can also get a lob or long bob such as this one.
-After all, the bob has been the haircut of the year as we have seen countless of celebrities wearing it.
+After all, the bob has been the haircut of these past few years.
+The stacked bob haircut had an especially good run.

 On average, you should wash your weave once every 10 days.
-Don’t do it more frequently than that because it will loosen up the weave and it won’t last as long as it’s supposed to.
+Don’t do it more frequently because it will loosen up and it won’t last as long as it was supposed to.
 Use special shampoo or a solution of shampoo mixed with water.

-If you have an oily or a dry scalp, you can wash once every seven or eight days but not more than that so as not to compromise the threads.
-Use conditioner to keep the weave silky and detangle any knots in it.
+If you have an oily or dry scalp, you can wash once every seven or eight days but not more frequently than that so as not to compromise the threads.
+Use conditioner to keep the weave silky and help detangle any knots in it.

-Speaking of knots, it will help if you brush your hair a few times per day.
-Keep a small travel brush in your purse to do this.
-Any small knot will just lead to more knots meaning that brushing your hair will prevent bigger problems in the future.
+Speaking of knots, it will really help if you brush your hair a few times per day.
+Keep a small travel brush in your purse for it.
+Any small knot will just lead to more knots meaning that often brushing your hair will prevent bigger problems in the future.

 21. Weave Space Buns

-A good way to prevent your weaved in hair from become brittle or tangling up is to sleep with a scarf around your head.
-Tie it in a loose bun or braid it gently and then place the scarf on your head.
+A good way to prevent your weaved-in hair from becoming brittle or tangling up is to sleep with a scarf around your head.
+Tie the hair in a loose bun or braid it gently and then place the scarf on your head.

-Try to keep away from chlorine while you are wearing a sew in weave.
+Try keeping away from chlorine while you are wearing a sew-in weave.
 Experts say that chlorine will cause both synthetic and natural hair in a weave to dry out and lose its sheen.
 That means you can’t go swimming.

-Most women who have worn a sew in weave say it does feel a bit uncomfortable in the beginning but that the feeling goes away once you get used to it.
+Most women who have tried a sew-in weave at least once say it does feel a bit uncomfortable in the beginning but that the feeling goes away once you get used to it.
 They also say that the first time you wash your hair helps a great deal.

-A common misconception about sew ins is that they only belong to the African American culture.
-That is wrong.
-Anyone who wishes to try it can do so, no matter the age, race or gender.
+A common misconception about sew-ins is that they only belong to the African-American culture.
+That is so wrong.
+Anyone who wishes to try it can do so, regardless of age, race, or gender.

-Continuing on the above, this process works on every single type and hair texture.
+Sew-in waves work on every single type and hair texture.
 Since your natural hair will be turned into cornrows or braided, it will not require to be relaxed in any way.
-Make sure to discuss with your stylist and voice your concerns if you have any.
+Make sure to discuss with your stylist and voice your concerns if any before you try it.

 27. The Ariana Grande

-Here’s singer Ariana Grande who has benefitted greatly over the years from the help of weaves.
+Here’s singer Ariana Grande who has been using waves assiduously over the years.
 Her long, voluminous, high ponytail has undoubtedly become her signature look.
 However, that is not her real hair.
-It’s a weave.
+It’s a natural hair straight sew-in weave.

-If you want to cover your entire head, you will most likely need two packs of hair.
-This means eight ounces.
+If you want to cover your entire head, you will most likely need two packs of hair or around eight ounces.
 A partial job requires just one.
 However, don’t forget to take into account how thick you want your hair to be, not just its length.